cdillon/setmore-appointments/readme.txt

 * Improved settings page.

 = 2.0 =
-* Forked from SetMore Appointments 1.0.
+* Forked from Setmore Appointments 1.0.
 * Updated for WordPress 3.9.
 New minimum version 3.3.
 * Improved widget options.
 * New shortcode to add an iframe to a page.